The number of heavy vehicles on Victoria's roads is growing rapidly and these vehicles pose a greater risk to other road users because they:

 - Are heavier than cars or bikes which creates greater impact force if they crash.

 - Think about your own safety as well as being mindful of others.
 In recent years, more than 50% of truck drivers killed on the road weren't wearing a seatbelt.

 - Think about your rest stops - about a third of crashes involved fatigue.

-New technologies are always becoming available and should be taken up wherever possible - from technologies that detect objects on the road to advanced braking, lane departure warning and seatbelt reminder systems.
+- Take up new vehicle technologies whenever possible - from technologies that detect objects on the road to advanced braking, lane departure warning and seatbelt reminder systems.

-Whilst we all share the roads, cars and trucks are given priority on key routes, with public transport, pedestrians and cyclists having priority on others.
-This way the interaction between trucks and the most vulnerable groups is reduced as much as possible.
+This way, the interaction between trucks and the most vulnerable groups is reduced as much as possible.